 The YouTube clip titled “Monster Energy drinks are the work of SATAN!!!!” features writer Christine Weick and has garnered close to 7 million views.
-The video makes the claim that the M used on the can represents the numbers 666 in Hebrew.
+The video makes the claim that the M used on the can represents the number 666 in Hebrew.

 “There’s a gap right here in the letter M, it’s never connected,” said Weick, explaining what she believes is the true meaning behind the M artwork.
 “So you go into Hebrew (writing).
 The letter vav is also the number six.
 Short top long tail.”